-As we had no car (stupid mistake) and no mode of transport in Berastagi, we decided to hire a tour guide to hike us up the active volcano of Sibayak, visit a ghost town near Sinabung and take us for a dip in the hot springs.
+As we had no car (stupid mistake) and no mode of transport in Berastagi, Sumatra we decided to hire a tour guide to hike us up the active Sibayak Volcano, visit a ghost town near Sinabung and take us for a dip in the hot springs.

 To cut a long story short he was horrible and the whole experience was very unpleasant (think drunk man in car, no seat belts, pretending to SMS your husband (and showing the kids the secret messages you were actually typing to them) and all you want is to go home to give your babies a big hug) so I’m going to tell you how to avoid that and how to do it yourselves!